MinecraftU/mcu-curriculum/sequence_4/section_7_dev_setup.md

 ### Getting Started for Mac/Linux
 * Open a terminal and navigate to the folder you just renamed.
 Type `./gradlew setupDecompWorkspace --refresh-dependencies` and press `Enter`.
 This will download the Minecraft source code and decompile it so we can work with it to make our mod.

-* Open IntelliJ and select `import project`.
+* After you get 'BUILD SUCCESSFUL' open IntelliJ and select `import project`.
 Navigate to the folder you renamed and select `build.gradle`.

-* Once IntelliJ finished importing the project, close it.
-Go back to your terminal and type `./gradlew genIntellijRuns`.
+* Once IntelliJ finishes importing the project, close it.
+Go back to your terminal and type `./gradlew idea`.

+### Testing

+1. On the top left, double click the folder icon (the name of your folder should be next to it).

+2. Double-click the folders: src > main > java > 'your-folder-name'

-* If you open the `ExampleMod` class, you should see the following code.
+3. There should be an `ExampleMod` class and if you double-click it you should see the following code:

 ```java
 package com.example.examplemod;